-You can travel by train to Krabi by first taking overnight sleeper train from Bangkok to Surat Thani, which is a 2 hour bus journey away from Krabi and avoid a tiring 13 hour journey by bus from Bangkok to Krabi.
-Connecting bus services travel direct from outside Surat Thani Railway Station to Krabi Town.
+You can travel by train to Krabi by first taking overnight sleeper train from Bangkok to Surat Thani, which is a 3 hour bus journey away from Krabi, thereby avoiding a tiring 13 hour journey by bus from Bangkok to Krabi.
+Connecting bus services travel direct from Surat Thani to Krabi Town.

 |Bangkok||Surat Thani||Train No.||Sleeper Berths|

 - Buy tickets for travel from Bangkok to Surat Thani.

 Part 2: Bus from Surat Thani to Krabi Town

 Bus times from Surat Thani to Krabi Town.